-According to the Constitution, the president is ultimately responsible for the
+The president is ultimately responsible for the foreign policy and

-foreign policy and international relations of South Africa.
-It is the
+international relations of South Africa, according to the Constitution.
+It is

-president’s prerogative to appoint heads of mission, to receive foreign heads
+the president’s prerogative to appoint heads of mission, to receive foreign

-of mission, to conduct state to state relations, and to negotiate and sign all
+heads of mission, to conduct state-to-state relations, and to negotiate and

 technical, administrative or executive nature will only bind the country after